Dorothy Hamilton Brush: Honors

 Because of her continued work with and dedication to Smith College, Brush was awarded a Smith College Medal in October 1967.
 The medal noted her tireless work with family planning and women's health, her unfailing support of Margaret Sanger, and her numerous contributions to the Sophia Smith Collection and Smith College.

+Controversies

+When the Brush foundation was formed in 1928 by Dorothy’s father-in-law, Charles F. Bush, it was introduced with the intention of promoting eugenics and as a method of population control, for which it received $500,000 for research.
+After World War II, when the idea of eugenics became more taboo due to the ethnic cleansing done by Nazi’s, the Brush foundation shifted its focus from Eugenics to fertility.